SpenceKonde/AVR-Guidance/UPDI/jtag2updi.md

 Full write assumes using the fastest programming option to write the entire memory of the largest on the list with the FT232 except where noted.
 230400 column is same, except at that baud rate.

 As noted above, for reasons I don't really understand, my HT42B345 is connecting at 2400 or 4800 baud.....

-**Numbers for the EA-series are highly speculative!** It is assumed that it will behave more like tiny/mega.
-Page sizes for unreleased parts pulled from the headers (for the DD-series) and pymcuprog repo (for the EA-series).
-Only product briefs are available for those series, and IO headers are only out for the AVE64DD parts.
-One interesting thing to note about these is that while everyone has been talking like the DD is closer to release, the official pymcuprog repo tells a different story: It had no DD device spec at a time when it had not only 64k EA-series, but also it's smaller siblings.
-They have been releasing the largest or second largest flash version, then filling in smaller parts and then finally ending with the largest parts if they didn't start with them.
-(Dx so far has been largest, smallest, middle, tinyAVR 2-series went 16, 4 & 8, then 32, and it's known that the DD will start with 64 (so likely same as other Dx.
-But either way, that repo is suggestive of the EA being very far along,   That implies that the EA may be further along than we realize, and the DD may be hitting some unexpected snags.
-In any event, I'll be happy if they take long enough that when the product is released, they've actually fixed all the known bugs instead of just catalogued them, and tested it carefully enough that it will take me more than an hour after programming one to trip over a silicon bug that wasn't yet documented.
+What a boondoggle 2 revs of the PCB and I bought 100 of the damned things.
+I'm now pissed at Holtek for a crappy product, so per my usual policy, until proven otherwise, I will hold a grudge for years will now assume that Holtec's engineers are incompetent and sloppy, and their products of unacceptably poor design and unfit for their marketed purpose.
+This serial adapter certainly was, and that's being kind - I would consider an HT42B534 adapter used anywhere in a product to be instantly disqualifying for all applications, and would need to test any Holtec part before designing with or recommending it.

 **Note** - those numbers in the last chart were taken with SerialUPDI 1.2.3, versions of the core with later versions (megaTinyCore after 2.5.7 and DxCore after 1.4.6) may have different performance.
-Each version has a number of changes to performance The versions right after we made it fast ran the fastest, and the bugfixes since then have more often than not cost a touch of performance
+Each version has a number of changes to performance.
+The versions right after we made it fast ran the fastest, and the bugfixes since then have more often than not cost a touch of performance in order to make the programmer work more reliably.

 #### Observations on Speed
 The following is based on the numbers above, test data not included, as well as examination of oscilloscope trace.
 Note that the 460800 baud data for the Dx-series is not directly comparable as it uses write chunking to artificially slow the writes to prevent overrunning the buffer on the target (which is barely a buffer) which the chip empties at a constant rate.